M

 Explore More

-Teaching English to Adults vs. Kids – What to Know
+Everything You Need to Know About Teaching English to Adults vs. Kids

-When you think of teaching English as a foreign language (TEFL), either in person or online, do you picture yourself in front of a class of children, adults, or a mix of both?
-Did you know that the age group you prefer to teach should factor into your choice of teaching location if you plan to teach abroad, and is also a consideration for teaching English online?
-This overview of teaching English to adults vs. kids covers this and other topics related to deciding the type of students you’ll teach, where you’ll teach, and what type of teaching environment is best suited to you.
+When you think of teaching English as a foreign language (TEFL) in person or online, do you picture yourself in front of a class of children, adults, or a mix of both?
+Your preferred age group should factor into your choice of teaching location if you plan to teach abroad, and it also matters for teaching English online.
+This overview of teaching English to adults vs. kids covers these considerations, including the type of students you’ll teach, where you’ll teach, and the teaching environment that suits you best.

-If you’ve already considered teaching English to adults vs. kids and realized that teaching kids is not for you, don’t worry.
-There are plenty of TEFL/TESOL positions available, both in-person and online, that focus only on adult students.
+If you’ve already considered teaching English to adults and kids but realized that teaching kids is not for you, don’t worry.
+Plenty of TEFL/TESOL positions, both in-person and online, focus only on adult students.

-While adult students will often be professionals interested in boosting their language skills for the workplace (this is referred to as teaching Business English), it’s possible to have students from all walks of life, including college students, homemakers, or retirees.
+Adult students are often professionals interested in boosting their language skills for the workplace.
+Teaching this kind of English is commonly called Business English.
+Still, adult students can come from all walks of life, including college students, homemakers, or retirees.

 Some advantages to teaching adults are: